ZTG Web Element

 <script src="https://js.ztg.layr8.cloud/v1/ztg.js"></script><div id="secret-field"></div><button onclick="save()">Save Key</button>

-<script> async function init() { const ztg = await ZTG.loadZTG("https://myorg.ztg.layr8.cloud"); const field = ztg.createField("#secret-field", { placeholder: "Enter API key", }); }
+async function init() { ztg = ZTG.create("https://ztg-vault-proxy.layr8.cloud"); ztg.createField("#secret-field", { placeholder: "Enter API key", }); }

-async function save() { // sessionToken comes from your backend (see Backend Setup below) const { tokenId } = await ztg.tokenize(sessionToken); // Send tokenId to your backend — it's safe, it's not the secret await fetch("/api/save-key", { method: "POST", body: JSON.stringify({ tokenId }), }); }
+async function save() { const { tokenId } = await ztg.tokenize(getSession); // Send tokenId to your backend — it's safe, it's not the secret await fetch("/api/save-key", { method: "POST", body: JSON.stringify({ tokenId }), }); }

 init();</script>React

-npm install @layr8/ztg-js @layr8/ztg-reactimport { ZTGProvider, SecretField, useZTG } from "@layr8/ztg-react";
+npm install @layr8/ztg-js @layr8/ztg-reactimport { ZTGProvider, SecretField, useZTG } from "@layr8/ztg-react";import type { GetSession } from "@layr8/ztg-react";

-function App() { return ( <ZTGProvider apiOrigin="https://myorg.ztg.layr8.cloud"> <KeyOnboarding /> </ZTGProvider> );}
+function App() { return ( <ZTGProvider apiOrigin="https://ztg-vault-proxy.layr8.cloud"> <KeyOnboarding /> </ZTGProvider> );}

 function KeyOnboarding() { const ztg = useZTG();

-const handleSubmit = async () => { const { tokenId } = await ztg.tokenize(sessionToken); // Store tokenId in your database — never the secret };
+const handleSubmit = async () => { const { tokenId } = await ztg.tokenize(getSession); // Store tokenId in your database — never the secret };

 return ( <form onSubmit={handleSubmit}> <SecretField placeholder="Enter API key" /> <button type="submit">Save</button> </form> );}Backend Setup